borismus/smus.com/content/posts/2018/classical-interpreters/index.md

 To create the label files, I manually annotated the waveform.
-Even with Audacity's extremely useful [label track][audacity-label] feature, it was a lot of manual work to go through the score bar by bar, and find each bar's time range in each performance's waveform.
-This gives start and end times for each bar, but does not specify timing within the bar.
+Even with Audacity's extremely useful [label track][audacity-label] feature, it was a lot of manual work to go through the score, and find each bar's time range in each recording.
+At the end of the day, I had start and end times for each bar.
 For times that don't fall exactly on bar lines, I linearly interpolate between the bar boundaries, which works reasonably well, but is sometimes a bit off.
 More granular timing references would address this better, but that currently means doing more manual labor.
 No thanks!

-### Science, help automate this
+### Science, help me automate this, please

 An obvious question is how to automate the labor of synchronizing a recording to a score.
 In general, I think this is an unsolved problem, especially for complex